Neuroscience and race: Techniques

 Neurotechnology enables studying the brain and racial interactions, though this study can be difficult because these interactions can be hard to replicate.
 Face recognition tests are the most commonly used method in studying racial interactions.
 These tests consist of observing own-race and other-race faces, and studying the brain's response to the faces.
 There are three major neurological techniques used to measure the brain's response to these simulated racial interactions.
 Functional magnetic resonance imaging (fMRI) measures the brain activity through measuring the blood oxygen level in the brain.
 This test gives insight into which regions of the brain are active during a certain event.
 Event-related potentials (ERPs) measure the brain's activity through measuring electrical impulses by electrodes on the head.
 This test gives insight in rapid changes in the brain.
 Transcranial magnetic stimulation (TMS) measures the response of a region of the brain once activated through magnetism.
-This test gives insight into causality of occurrences and gives specific insight in what the brain regions are doing.
+This test gives insight into the causality of occurrences and gives specific insight in what the brain regions are doing.
 Brain-damaged patients have also been used to study racial interactions, by studying how racial interactions are affected when specific brain regions are damaged.
 These studies give insight into how different brain regions are involved in racial interactions once certain regions have been damaged.

 An implicit association test (IAC) is often used to measure the racial bias of people in studies by testing what objects, whether positive or negative, people associate with same-race or other-race faces.

 Cross-race effect

 Many studies researching racial interactions analyze the cross-race effect.
 This is a bias or tendency for people to be more familiar with a face of the same race compared to members of another race.
-This is characterized with people performing poorly on face recognition tests with other-race faces.
+This is characterized by people performing poorly on face recognition tests with other-race faces.
 This phenomenon is rooted in differences in face recognition and memory processing of same-race and other race faces.